Skip to main content

 For brands evaluating loyalty technology, the key question is not whether a platform offers AI capabilities (most now claim to) but how those capabilities are implemented, how much proprietary data they require to generate meaningful outputs, and how quickly the model can be trained on your specific member base.

-The deprecation of third-party cookies and the broader tightening of data privacy regulation have pushed loyalty programmes to the centre of enterprise data strategy.
-A well-run loyalty programme is one of the most effective mechanisms available for building a first-party and zero-party data asset: data that members actively and willingly provide in exchange for relevant benefits.
+The deprecation of third-party cookies and the broader tightening of data privacy regulation have pushed loyalty programs to the centre of enterprise data strategy.
+A well-run loyalty program is one of the most effective mechanisms available for building a first-party and zero-party data asset: data that members actively and willingly provide in exchange for relevant benefits.

-Zero-party data, information that a customer intentionally shares with a brand, such as preferences, interests, and intentions, is increasingly collected through loyalty programme mechanics: onboarding questionnaires, preference centres, interactive challenges, and post-purchase surveys.
-The better the programme experience, the more willing members are to share.
+Zero-party data, information that a customer intentionally shares with a brand, such as preferences, interests, and intentions, is increasingly collected through loyalty program mechanics: onboarding questionnaires, preference centres, interactive challenges, and post-purchase surveys.
+The better the program experience, the more willing members are to share.

 Modern loyalty technology makes this practical.
 Platforms with built-in preference management tools allow brands to collect, store, and act on zero-party data within the loyalty environment, feeding personalisation engines with the kind of declared preference data that behavioural inference alone cannot provide.